intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/UsingVSCodeWithObjectScript.md

 ---

-## Open Namespace in Workspace via Explorer
+## Open a Namespace via the Explorer

 * Open the `Explorer` tap in the Activity Bar.
 * Do a right-click and choose `Add Server Namespace to Workspace`.